aldertzomer/wrangling-genomics/_episodes/04-variant_calling.md

 3. Load our BAM file (`SRR2584866.aligned.sorted.bam`) using the **"Load from File..."** option under the **"File"** pull-down menu.
 4. Do the same with our VCF file (`SRR2584866_final_variants.vcf`).

-Your IGV browser should look like the screenshot below:
+Your IGV browser should look like the screenshot below (if it looks different you may be viewing a different sample):

 ![IGV](../img/igv-screenshot.png)